anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/proofs.md

 # Proofs

-An Ethereum bridge proof is a quorum of signatures by a valid validator set.
+An Ethereum bridge proof is a quorum (by $\ge 2/3$ voting power) of signatures from a valid validator set, on some arbitrary piece of data that is required to complete an operation in Ethereum.
 Namada validators create two types of proofs during their normal operation:

-1. Bridge pool merkle tree roots concatenated with a Bridge pool nonce.
+1. Bridge pool merkle tree roots.
+    - The signature is made over the concatenation of a merkle tree root with a monotonically growing Bridge pool nonce, to uniquely identify different Bridge pool snapshots.
     - To transfer value to Ethereum, an inclusion proof of a batch of transfers must be sent together with the signed merkle tree root, as well as the nonce of that snapshot of the Bridge pool.
 This process is described in the section